ansible/ansible-dev-tools/docs/installation.md

 ## Uninstallation

-If you need to uninstall ADT, you can use the following pip command:
+If you need to uninstall ADT, use the following pip command:

 `pip uninstall ansible-dev-tools`